jirihnidek/jirihnidek.github.io/_posts/2016-04-13-integrate_application_to_linux_desktop.md

     $ cd /opt/sublime_text
     $ sudo xdg-desktop-menu install --novendor --mode system sublime_text.desktop

 After this you will be able to launch SublimeText using menu or other favorite application launcher.
-When you install .desktop file using `xdg-desktop-menu`, then desktop file will be copied to `/usr/local/share/applications` and not to `/usr/share/applications`.
+When you install .desktop file using `xdg-desktop-menu`, then desktop file will be copied to `/usr/local/share/applications`.
 When you don not have root account or you are not in sudousers, then you can install desktop menu using:

     $ xdg-desktop-menu install --novendor --mode user sublime_text.desktop

+> Note: When some desktop application is installed from RPM package, then corresponding desktop file(s) are installed to directory `/usr/share/applications` and command `update-desktop-database /usr/share/applications` is called.
+This command is also internally called by `xdg-desktop-menu`.

 Desktop Icon File
 -----------------